 The Adventure Zone at the base of Blackcomb Mountain is packed with fun for kids big and small with mini golf, climbing walls and a bouncy castle, just for starters.
 Enjoy a few activities, stop for lunch on a sunny patio, then try a few more.
 Prepare for some exhausted kids at the end of the day!

-The Adventure Zone is currently closed but will reopen for the Summer 2023 season soon.
-Please check back for updates.
+The Adventure Zone is currently closed but will reopen for the Summer 2024 season.
+Please check back in the spring for updates.

 Tickets are available at the ticket window at the base of Blackcomb Mountain.